Please note: The Cobra AK4198 has now been replaced by the Cobra AK4698

 The LED is housed with the pin code over-ride button is still the same as the old alarm, but then that was always a good system and far less annoying than most other alarms which involve having to cycle the ignition key on and off and waiting for the LED to flash!
 The only downside is that the LED is only 3mm in size and is arguably not a great visual deterrent.
 Having said that there is nothing from stopping a good installer from adding a second larger LED to the system.

 The only thing which I do not like about the AK4198 is the fact that it doesn’t offer boot pop as a feature, a big oversight by Cobra in my opinion.
-Apart from this small point, I have nothing but praise and in Cobra’s defence, they do offer other alarms with boot pop for those who require it.
+Apart from this small point, I have nothing but praise and in Cobra’s defense, they do offer other alarms with boot pop for those who require it.

 Stylish Simple and Rugged Remote

-The Remote comes with two buttons which do exactly what they should.
+The remote comes with two buttons which do exactly what they should.

 The Lock button Arms the Alarm and will close the windows if held down (where total closure has been installed).
 A second press within 22 Seconds turns off the Ultrasonics and a third press will turn off any additional sensors such as the optional Level sensor.